Torg-e/web-ssh-client/ROADMAP.md

 ✅ Session export to Markdown documentations using AI

+### Next Changes/Fixes

+- The command database will be fully customizable
+- Different host card versions can be set: compact, normal, and large.

 ### Future ideas

-🔲 Different host card versions can be set: compact, normal, and large.
+🔲 Function to export markdown documentation directly to BookStack or other documentation platforms

 🔲 Database editor for: MySQL/MariaDB, PostgreSQL, Microsoft SQL Server, MongoDB, SQLite